zhuliang21/data-science-ml-econ/week_04/README.md

 print(df)
 ```

+Here the `read_csv()` function reads the CSV file and creates a DataFrame.
+The `index=False` parameter in the `to_csv()` function ensures that the index is not written to the CSV file.
+This function belongs to the pandas library, which is imported as `pd`.

 ### Checking the DataFrame

 You can perform various operations on the DataFrame, such as displaying the first few rows using the `head()` method: